marwhals/java-reference/src/performanceTuning/JVMPerformanceTuning.md

 # Assessing Performance

 ## Why bench marking isn't straight forward
+- Use case: May have two implementations and we don't know which one is better
+  - Focusing on a particular segment of code i,e microbench marking.
+    - Not as basic as timing before and after due to Java compiler performing behind the scenes work like native compilation, garbage collection
+    - Interested in running the code in isolation.
+Consider threads and hardware.
+    - For thought.
+Code being run 1000s times a second may justify this approach.

 ## Setting up the code for benchmarking
+- Insert "quick and dirty" example

 ## A simple approach to micro-benchmarking
+- Track start and end time and subtract.....relatively crude.

 ## Adding in a warm-up period
+- Trigger native compilation before running.
+Run the method a few times before testing
+  - Then do the timing

 ## Comparing two code alternatives
+- See / generate example

 ## Using Macro-benchmarking
+- Bench marking the code in the context of the entire system.
+Measurement is subjective

 ---